Did you know you can sell all or a portion of a life insurance policy, even term insurance?

 How Much Is My Life Insurance Policy Worth in a Life Settlement?

-There are several factors that inform how much your life insurance policy is worth, including the following:
+There are several factors that determine how much your life insurance policy is worth, including the following:

 - Age: Under average circumstances, a policyholder must be 65 years of age or older to qualify for a life settlement.
 Sometimes younger individuals may be able to qualify for a viatical settlement based on other circumstances.